PyGreSQL/PyGreSQL/docs/contents/index.rst

     :maxdepth: 1

     Installing PyGreSQL <install>
-    What's new and history of changes <changelog>
+    What's New and History of Changes <changelog>
-    General PyGreSQL programming information <general>
+    General PyGreSQL Programming Information <general>
     The Classic PyGreSQL Interface <pg/index>
     The DB-API Compliant Interface <pgdb/index>
+    A PostgreSQL Primer <postgres/index>
     Examples for using PyGreSQL <examples>

 Indices and tables